The Tracey Ullman Show: Animated segments

-The Tracey Ullman Show regularly featured short animated interstitials in the first three seasons.
+The Tracey Ullman Show regularly featured short animated interstitials in its first three seasons.

 Dr. N!Godatu

 "Dr. N!Godatu" was a series of animated shorts created by M.K.
-Brown, and animated by Klasky-Csupo.
-It was seen during season one only, and was the first cartoon seen on Ullman's show.
+Brown and animated by Klasky-Csupo.
+It was seen during season one only and was the first cartoon featured on the show.
 The shorts followed the somewhat surreal life of Dr. Janice N!Godatu, who calmly and cheerfully addressed the camera as she detailed her latest misadventure.
 The character was voiced by Julie Payne.

-The feature appeared in the first two Ullman episodes, then alternated more-or-less every other week with the "Simpsons" shorts (see below).
-After appearing six times, Dr. N!Godatu was dropped at the conclusion of the first season.
+The feature appeared in the first two episodes, then alternated more or less every other week with the "Simpsons" shorts (see below).
+After appearing six times, "Dr. N!Godatu" was dropped at the conclusion of the first season.
 Two additional "Dr. N!Godatu" cartoons that were prepared for the show never aired.